 Place on each square a medium-sized pared, cored, firm apple or peeled and stoned peach, fill hollow of fruit with 1 tablespoon jam, 1 tablespoon sugar, and add a dash of cinnamon if desired.

-Bring opposite point of dough together, overlapping them slightly.
+Bring the opposite points of dough together, overlapping them slightly.
 Seal edges by pinching together.
 Place in greased baking dish.
 Cover.
 Bake 30 to 35 minutes (or until fruit is tender) in a hot oven (425-degrees).
 Serve warm with cream.

 This recipe is similar to the recipe – Apple For The Teacher.